SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     import <#module#>

-Providing more detail limits what symbols are imported --- it can specify a specific submodule, or it can specify a specific declaration within a module or submodule.
+Providing more detail limits which symbols are imported --- you can specify a specific submodule or a specific declaration within a module or submodule.
 When this detailed form is used, only the imported symbol
 (and not the module that declares it)